axmoraes/blog/README.md

 if you do, skip direct to the dependencies:

-sudo npm i body-parser express express-sanitizer method-override mongoose
+sudo npm i body-parser express express-sanitizer method-override mongoose ejs

 once you have it all, install MongoDB following this tutorial: